Hawai‘i ‘Amakihi

 Past and Present

-Endemic to the Hawaiian Islands with two subspecies on Maui and Hawai’i, ‘Amakihi are probably the most adaptable of the native forest birds.
-They are abundant on Hawai’i and Maui, found in small areas of Moloka’i, and extirpated from Lana’i.
+Endemic to the Hawaiian Islands with two subspecies on Maui and Hawai’i, ‘amakihi are probably the most adaptable of the native forest birds.
+They are abundant on Hawai’i and Maui, found in small areas of Moloka’i, and extirpated from Lāna’i.

 Conservation Efforts

 ‘Amakihi are found at lower elevations than most other honeycreepers, indicating tolerance or resistance for avian malaria.
 These low-elevation forests may serve as important grounds for coevolution of native birds with disease.
-Read more about the Hawai’i ‘Amakihi and avian malaria here.
+Read more about the Hawai’i ‘amakihi and avian malaria here.